neon-eyes/sass-exercise/README.md

 practicing sass and git from terminal

-simple responsive portfolio demo all commits and pushes made from the terminal
+simple responsive portfolio demo. all commits and pushes made from the terminal.

+made using HTML, SASS, js.